anebz/cloud/Certifications/aws_machine_learning_specialty.md

 * For text: csv, libsvm
 * For images: jpg, png

-SG training can be hosted in :managed spot training: uses ec2 spot instances to run training jobs, reduces the cost while hhaving same time. to avoid restarting a training job from scratch if it's interrupted, implement checkpointing which saves the model in training at periodic intervals.

-### Sagemaker notebook
+---

-With lifecycle configuration, you can automate initial installation of libraries when creating a notebook.
+* With lifecycle configuration, you can automate initial installation of libraries when creating a notebook

-If you build a custom training container using a python training script that he developed on his local machine, then After copying the script to the location inside the container that is expected by SageMaker, you must define it as the script entry point in the SAGEMAKER_PROGRAM environment variable.
-When training starts, the interpreter executes the entry point defined by SAGEMAKER_PROGRAM.

-Spot instances can be used for training: it saves a lot of money but increases training time.
-Use checkpoints to S3 so training can resume in case the instance gets interrupted.
+* Spot instances can be used for training: it saves a lot of money but increases training time.
+Uses EC2, they checkpoint to S3 so training can resume in case the instance gets interrupted.

 ### Data input